 ...is based on three pillars

-In order to be marketed at the European or National levels, a seed variety must be registered in the official national or European catalogs of cultivated species and plants.
+To be marketed at the European or national levels, a seed variety must be first registered in the official catalogs of cultivated species and plants.

 There are two common European catalogs - based on the several national catalogs - in which are included a restricted set of field crops, vegetable and fruit varieties allowed to be marketed in the European Union.